Policy and Procedure

 If places become limited the criteria used to decide which children are to be admitted are as follows:

-Baptised children of practicing Roman Catholic parents/guardians ie attends Mass every Sunday
+Baptised children of practising Roman Catholic parents/guardians ie attends Mass every Sunday

 Siblings of children in school